hradiladam/spotify-playlist-creator/README.md

 ## Roadmap

-- **Testing**
-  - Vitest unit and integration tests
-  - Playwright E2E + UI tests

  ## Planned improvement:
 1. **CI/CD** - GitHub Actions CI
 2. Add a state value to the Spotify login flow.
 Right now PKCE login works without it, but Spotify suggests using it for safety.

     The idea:
     - When starting login(), create a random state string.
     - Save it in sessionStorage.
     - Add it to the /authorize URL.
     - Later in handleCallback(), check that the state from Spotify matches the one we saved.
     - If it doesn’t match, stop the login.
     - This way we make sure the callback really comes from our own login request and not from some bad redirect.

 ## Future Rework (New Features):